-The freely downloadable book introduces electric and magnetic fields and Maxwell's description of their motion: it explains how light, radio waves and electric currents move.
-The book shows how living beings, from sharks to people, make use of fields and light in their senses, brains and machines.
+This freely downloadable book explains how light, radio waves and electric currents move.
+It also shows how living beings, from sharks to people, make use of fields and light in their senses, brains and machines.
 Light and other electromagnetic fields can be used to illuminate and image, to communicate, to measure, to influence or process matter, and to harness energy.
 All these topics are fascinating - both in nature and in technology.
 The pdf includes entertaining facts, clear and simple explanations, intriguing connections, many pictures and numerous modern research results.

 A free course on optics, electromagnetism and electrodynamics.

 Electric and magnetic fields, optics, lenses, X-rays, images, light creation, light propagation

 The types of levitation, the working of the eye, the infrared pits of snakes, the many types of rainbows, the various types of mirages, the working of a needle compass, the appearance of lightning, the working of computers and mobile phones, and the making of photographs, holograms and X-ray images are all shown to be effects of electricity and magnetism.
 The meaning of Maxwell's equations is made as clear as possible, with as little math as possible.
 The different types of light and many beautiful electromagnetic effects in matter are introduced.

 The concepts of electricity, magnetism and optics are explained in an entertaining way, with as little mathematics as possible.
 Charges, fields, light waves and images are introduced and explored in detail.
 The book includes videos, pictures, many tables, riddles and numerous surprising facts from nature and technology.